 Earth's Wild Ride

-Imagine Earth were a distant place you once called home but could never visit again.
-What would you remember most about the planet, and how would you describe it?
 Set on the surface of the Moon in the year 2081, a grandfather and granddaughter watch a solar eclipse from scenic cliffs overlooking their moon colony.
 Conversation leads to contrasts between the moon, the only home the granddaughter knows, and the Earth, where the grandfather has spent most of his life.
 While learning about eclipses, the ice age, Earth's water cycle and differences between the Earth and Moon, the audience is taken on a roller-coaster-like ride through canyons of raging rivers and hot flowing lava.
+Adventure and appreciation for home fill this 20-minute journey back to the Earth.
 (20min.)
 Grades P-6

 Back to the Moon for Good